 The Pool Maintenance Program at Utah’s Hogle Zoo offers volunteer divers an opportunity to dive and to help the Rocky Shores Exhibit staff maintain water quality in our seal/sea lion and polar bear pools.

-Divers available to dive Tuesday or Thursday mornings must be able to dive a minimum of two four-hour dives per month.
+- Divers must be available to dive Tuesday or Wednesday and must be able to dive a minimum of two, four-hour dives per month.